 People are wary of AI for the same reasons people are excited about it.
 We don’t know what AI is fully capable of doing.
 AI is already proving to be one of the most transformative innovations of the last decade, and its potential is endless.
 Things once locked in the realm of science fiction are now a reality, from our voice-prompted assistive technologies to robots walking among us and performing tasks usually done by humans.

-However, this technology could also quickly spiral out of our control, which is why many AI developers still embrace the human in the loop machine learning model.
+However, this technology could also quickly spiral out of our control, which is why many artificial intelligence development companies still embrace the human in the loop machine learning model.

 What is human-in-the-loop?